Operational Guidance (below) sets out how the Government expect the free childcare / early education entitlements to be delivered.

 2 Year Old Offer

 Eligible 2 year olds can get up to 15 hours a week of funded childcare for 38 weeks (a maximum entitlement of 570 hours), although providers can offer fewer hours over more weeks.
-Parents / carers should check if they are eligible for the 2 year old offer using North Tyneside's Citizen Portal.
+Parents / carers should check if they are eligible for the 2 year old offer for spring term 2021 using North Tyneside's Citizen Portal.
 Providers must complete a 'Placement Notification' and receive approval for funding, using the Early Years Portal, before a child starts a funded place.
 Children can start at any point up to the close of the 'Actual' headcount task.
-The basic hourly rate for the 2 year old offer is £5.20.
-Children need to be in their childcare place by 3rd October 2019, to recieve funding in autumn term 2019.

 Early Years Pupil Premium